--> How Leaders Master Communication - Davies

 Make time and be present

 One key piece of leadership advice is to show your team that they are a priority; so, make time for them and be present.
 Minimise all distractions, whether dealing with your team on a one-to-one basis or during team meetings.
-You may think it’s imperceptible when you are multitasking, but not only will you not get the full benefit of being fully engaged in listening, but you will also subtly demonstrate that your team member is not worthy of your time or your full, focused attention.
+You might think you’re multitasking without anyone noticing, but when you divide your attention, you miss out on fully engaging in the conversation and unintentionally signal to your team member that they don’t deserve your time or full focus.

 Seek to understand

 Try to focus on listening for understanding, as opposed to waiting for your turn to speak.
-Pay attention to body language, tone and what is not being said as well as what is.
+Observe body language, tone, and both what is said and what is left unsaid.
 This will allow you to ask the right questions to dig beneath the surface, to gain insight into how your team feels about things, what motivates them, and how you can meet their needs as a manager.

 Summarise as you go